What is a Ground Lease?

 While the fact that the owner itself would agree to take on a lower priority on the land that he owns may seem counterintuitive, but it’s not so.
 Because the owner benefits from the improvement of his property, which increases the property’s overall value.
 Further, giving up the first claim on the land also allows him to negotiate favorable terms, including a higher rent.

 In an unsubordinated ground lease, the landowner retains top priority on the property if the tenant defaults on loans taken for undertaking improvements on the land.
 It means that lenders to the tenant cannot take ownership of the land in the case of a default by the tenant.
 This top priority usually means that the landowner charges lower rent to the tenant.
 And even though it makes his position safer than it would be in a subordinated lease, the lender becomes hesitant to extend loans to the tenant as they cannot claim the property in case of a default.

 Pros to the Tenant

-- A ground lease also helps a tenant to focus on taking out loans to make improvements on the land and begin doing business instead of being bogged down by the cost of land acquisition.
+- A ground lease also helps a tenant focus on taking out loans to improve the land and begin doing business instead of being bogged down by the cost of land acquisition.